000 immediately to report any incident threatening life or property, this includes:

 Bomb threats or threatening calls

-If a bomb threat or threatening call is recieved via a telephone call, follow your Emergency Management Plan.
+If a bomb threat or threatening call is received via a telephone call, follow your Emergency Management Plan.

 - call police on